Claude Hayes (artist): Career

-Death

-Hayes died on 25 January 1922 in Brockenhurst in Hampshire.
+Hayes died on 25 January 1922 in Brockenhurst in Hampshire, where he was then living.
 He is buried in the local churchyard.

+Collections

 His work is in various public collections in England and Ireland including the Victoria and Albert Museum, Ulster Museum, Sheffield Museums Trust, Torre Abbey, and the Leeds Art Gallery.
 Of the two watercolours in the Te Papa Museum of New Zealand, one is a relatively uncommon coastal scene.
 The Yale Center for British Art has a single example (acquired in 1975), but otherwise Hayes, like many of his contemporary British watercolourists, is not well represented in American museums.

+Because of his large production, his watercolours appear frequently for sale on the British and Irish art markets, and rather less frequently in North America and Europe.